Hardware (film)

-Hardware is a 1990 British science fiction horror film starring Dylan McDermott and Stacey Travis.
-The film, which was written and directed by Richard Stanley (in his feature directorial debut), also features cameos from Carl McCoy, Iggy Pop and Lemmy.
-Since its release, it has become a cult film.
-The film is about a self-repairing robot that goes on a rampage in a post-apocalyptic slum.
-Fleetway Comics successfully sued the film-makers over the screenplay because it plagiarised a short story entitled "SHOK!" that appeared in 1980 in the Judge Dredd Annual 1981, a spin-off publication of the popular British weekly anthology comic 2000 AD.
+Hardware is a 1990 science fiction horror film written and directed by Richard Stanley, in his feature directorial debut.
+It stars Dylan McDermott and Stacey Travis, and also features cameo appearances by musicians Carl McCoy, Iggy Pop and Lemmy.
+An example of the cyberpunk subgenre, the plot of Hardware follows a self-repairing robot that goes on a rampage in a post-apocalyptic slum.

+Fleetway Comics successfully sued the filmmakers of Hardware for plagiarism, due to similarities between the screenplay and a short story titled "SHOK!" that appeared in 1980 in the Judge Dredd Annual 1981, a spin-off publication of the popular British weekly anthology comic 2000 AD; credit was added to later releases of the film.
+Since its release, Hardware has become a cult film.

 Plot

-A nomad scavenger treks through an irradiated wasteland and discovers a buried robot.
+A nomadic scavenger treks through an irradiated wasteland and discovers a buried robot.
 He collects the pieces and takes them to junk dealer Alvy, who is talking with 'Hard Mo' Baxter, a former soldier, and Mo's friend Shades.
 When Alvy steps away, Mo buys the robot parts from the nomad and sells all but the head to Alvy.
 Intrigued by the technology, Alvy begins to research its background.
 Mo and Shades visit Jill, Mo's reclusive girlfriend, and, after an initially distant welcome where Jill checks them with a Geiger counter, Mo presents the robot head as a Christmas gift.
 Jill, a metal sculptor, eagerly accepts the head.
 After Shades leaves, they have loud, passionate sex, while being unknowingly watched by their foul-mouthed, perverted, voyeuristic neighbour Lincoln Weinberg via telescope.

 Later, Mo and Jill argue about a government sterilization plan and the morality of having children.
 Jill works the robot head into a sculpture, and Mo says that he likes the work, but he does not understand what it represents.
 Frustrated, Jill says it represents nothing and resents Mo's suggestion that she make more commercial art to sell.

-They are interrupted by Alvy, who urges Mo to return to the shop, as he has important news about the robot, which he says is a M.A.R.K.
+The next morning Mo receives a call from Alvy, who urges Mo to return to the shop, as he has important news about the robot, which he says is a M.A.R.K.
 13. Before he leaves, Mo checks his Bible, where he finds the phrase "No flesh shall be spared" under Mark 13:20, and he becomes suspicious that the robot is part of a government plot for human genocide to address the planet's severe overpopulation crisis.
 Mo finds Alvy dead of a cytotoxin and evidence that the robot is an experimental combat model capable of self-repair; Alvy's notes also indicate a defect, a weakness to humidity.
 Worried, Mo contacts Shades and asks him to check on Jill, but Shades is in the middle of a drug trip and barely coherent.